Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Verifiable Credentials

 Blockchain technology allows the creation of verifiable credentials (VCs).
-This is a digital version of traditional physical documents and ordinary digital identification credentials issued by government or organizations.
+This is a digital version of traditional physical documents and ordinary digital identification credentials issued by the government or organizations.
 Common identity documents such as passports and driver’s licenses can be issued in the form of blockchain-based verifiable credentials.
 This technology can also be used for professional certificates.

 The transparent nature of the blockchain makes it easy for anyone to verify the credentials whenever there’s a need for it.
-Only individuals with the correct private key to individual identities can access and share their data for identity verification.
+Only individuals with the correct private key totheir individual identities can access and share their data for identity verification.
 This gives users total control while also ensuring data integrity.

 Pros